-Manufacturers are rarely shy about touting lumens on their packaging, believing that most consumers will simply associate a high number with superior performance. ("Ha!
-My headlamp is a 75.
-What's yours?")
+Manufacturers are rarely shy about touting lumens on their packaging.
 A lumens count is useful to know, but it is just one of several factors that tell a headlamp's complete story.

 Lumens tell you how brightly a headlamp glows (at its source), but not how far it goes (to a surface you want illuminated).
 This is a headlamp's fundamental purpose—to channel light to a target area.